Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 # USER SCENARIO

-> This scenario illustrates how a fictitious webstore clinic migrated their patient intake, and payment card processing to Azure.
+> This scenario illustrates how a fictitious webstore moved their payment card processing to a pure cloud based payment processing using Azure services.